Isabel Sandoval

-Isabel Sandoval is a Filipina filmmaker and actress who lives in the United States.
+Isabel Sandoval is a Filipino filmmaker and actress who lives in the United States.
 She directed the films Señorita (2011), Aparisyon (2012) and Lingua Franca (2019).
 She also directed a short film called Shangri-La (2021) as part of the Miu Miu's Women's Tales series of female-directed short films commissioned by the fashion brand.

 Early life and education

 Isabel Sandoval was born in 1982 in Cebu City in the Philippines.

 She graduated summa cum laude from the University of San Carlos, then moved to New York City.
 There, she earned an MBA from New York University's Stern School of Business.
 She transitioned in 2014.